 Furthermore, Jungle Scout’s Extension provides keyword ideas via the so-called Product Word Cloud.

-If you're looking for a product in a specific category, you can find relevant keywords for this product within this specific category that customers are also searching for.
+If you’re looking for a product in a specific category, you can find relevant keywords within this specific category that customers are also searching for.

-For example, customers looking for a "drinking bottle" are also often interested in "leak-proof drinking bottles".
+For example, customers looking for a “drinking bottle” are often interested in “leak-proof drinking bottles”.

 You can see the suggestions when you click on the small cloud in the lower right corner.

 Here’s what you will see:

 To sum up, here are all the benefits of Jungle Scout’s Extension:

 - Check historical data

 - There’s a great metric called Opportunity Score